Dark Mode Design

 UI Elements

-Buttons, forms, and other interactive elements require special consideration:
+Buttons, forms, and interactive elements require the most careful attention in dark mode:

-- Ensure they stand out against the dark background without being jarring.
+- Ensure interactive elements stand out clearly without being visually aggressive.

 Best Practices for Dark Mode Design